-Individuals who acquire and maintain a resource reservoir may be more likely to utilize adaptive coping mechanisms to combat stress, thus exhibiting resistance to disadvantage and resulting in positive health outcomes (Gallo et al., 2009; Hobfoll, 2002, 2011).
-As resources travel in caravans and collectively impact mental health and well-being, our findings confirm studies that suggest a "shotgun" approach in which individuals practice cultivating several multi-level resources across the prenatal period may be more effective than focusing on one particular resource (Phan et al., 2020; Sin & Lyubomirsky, 2009).
+Individuals who acquire and maintain a resource reservoir may be more likely to utilize adaptive coping mechanisms to combat stress, thus exhibiting resistance to disadvantage and resulting in positive health outcomes [27, 34, 35].
+As resources travel in caravans and collectively impact mental health and well-being, our findings confirm studies that suggest a "shotgun" approach in which individuals practice cultivating several multilevel resources across the prenatal period may be more effective than focusing on one particular resource [75, 86].
 Future work should further investigate promising psychosocial resources, such as gratitude, cognitive and structural social capital, and neighborhood attachment, that may further promote positive mental and physical health outcomes and overall well-being during pregnancy.
-Moreover, past literature suggests mixed findings regarding the acceptability of current MBIs among the BIPOC community (Sun et al., 2022).
-Identification of core components of these interventions, consideration of upstream structural determinants and MVL-based strategies, cultural adaptation, and an emphasis on resilience rather than psychopathology may result in larger effect sizes and improved prenatal mental and physical health outcomes as well as overall well-being among pregnant individuals traditionally underrepresented in research.
+Moreover, past literature suggests mixed findings regarding the acceptability of current MBIs among the BIPOC community [91].
+Further investigation of the role of structural racism and the direct and/or indirect impacts on physical and mental health outcomes is needed to better inform specific psychosocial resources that mitigate perinatal health disparities.
+Identification of core components of MBI interventions, consideration of upstream structural determinants and MVL-based strategies, cultural adaptation, and an emphasis on resilience rather than psychopathology may result in larger effect sizes and improved prenatal mental and physical health outcomes as well as overall well-being among pregnant individuals traditionally underrepresented in research.